simple-crypto/SCALib/README.rst

 Contributions and Issues
 ========================
 We are happy to take any suggestion for features would be useful for side-channel evaluators.
-For such suggestion, contributions or issues, please contact Olivier Bronchain at `olivier.bronchain@uclouvain.be
+If you want to contribute to the project, please visit `DEVELOP.rst <DEVELOP.rst>`_ for relevant information.
+Please contact Olivier Bronchain at `olivier.bronchain@uclouvain.be
-<olivier.bronchain@uclouvain.be>`_.
+<olivier.bronchain@uclouvain.be>`_ for any futher suggestions / questions.

 License
 =======